 Amazon Pay chargeback claims overview length: 2:45

-A customer who cannot resolve their issue with the merchant typically contacts their bank or credit card issuer to request a chargeback.
+A customer who can’t resolve their issue with the merchant typically contacts their bank or credit card issuer to request a chargeback.
 The bank or credit card issuer then notifies the credit card association, which in turn notifies Amazon Pay.

 Amazon Pay chargeback notification emails give you details about each chargeback with the following information: